peterhinch/micropython-touch/SETUP.md

 display = Display(ssd)
 ```
 The `Pin` instances are arbitrary, but the SPI instance should be hard SPI with
 the maximum baudrate permitted by the display driver chip.
+The bus should not be
+shared with any other device.

-Args to `SSD` should
-be chosen to match the display dimensions in pixels and the required orientation
+Args to `SSD` should be chosen to match the display dimensions in pixels and the required
-(landcsape/portrait etc.).
-See
+orientation (landcsape/portrait etc.) See
 [display drivers doc.](https://github.com/peterhinch/micropython-nano-gui/blob/master/DRIVERS.md).

 ## 2.3 Test the display